openrails/openrails/Source/Documentation/Manual/physics.rst

 Train Brake Pipe Losses
 -----------------------

 The train brake pipe on a train is subject to air losses through leakage at joints, etc. Typically when the brake controller is in the RUNNING position, air pressure is maintained in the pipe from the reservoir.
-However on some brake systems, especially older ones such as the A6-ET, when the brake controller is in the LAP position the train brkae pipe is isolated from the air reservoir, and hence over time the pipe will suffer pressure drops due to leakages.
+However on some brake systems, especially older ones such as the A6-ET, when the brake controller is in the LAP position the train brake pipe is isolated from the air reservoir, and hence over time the pipe will suffer pressure drops due to leakages.
 This will result in the brakes being gradually applied.

+Some brake systems allow small leakage to happen without applying brakes.
+This can be regulated with the parameter ``ORTSBrakeInsensitivity`` in the WAG file.
+UIC vehicles are usually insensitive to pressure drop rates lower than 0.3 bar/min.
+This parameter also prevents brakes being applied while an overcharge in the brake pipe is being eliminated.

-More modern brake systems have a self lapping feature which compensates for train brake pipe leakage regardless of the position that the brake controller is in.
+More modern systems have a self lapping feature which compensates for train brake pipe leakage regardless of the position that the brake controller is in.

 Open Rails models this feature whenever the ``TrainPipeLeakRate`` parameter is defined in the engine section of the ENG file.
 Typically most railway companies accepted leakage rates of around 5 psi/min in the train brake pipe before some remedial action needed to be undertaken.